hcchuang/hcchuang.github.io/_pages/about.md

    <details>
      <summary>Abstract</summary>
      <div class="abstract-body">
-       We present a large-scale retrieval framework for USPTO design patent drawings spanning 1976–2025.
-On the DeepPatent benchmark, our best ConvNeXtV2 backbone achieves an mAP of 0.819 on the Standard Gallery and 0.649 on the Extended Gallery.
-Cosine-space analyses further indicate that the learned embeddings capture patent-specific visual forms rather than simply reproducing USPC functional categories.
-We also develop an entropy-based procedure to identify photographic-style patent records.
-Our framework supports end-to-end prior-art search and large-scale design-patent analytics.
+       We introduce a large-scale image retrieval system for USPTO design patent drawings spanning 1976--2025.
+On the DeepPatent benchmark, our best-performing ConvNeXtV2 backbone achieves mAP scores of 0.819 and 0.649 on the Standard and Extended Galleries, respectively.
+Analyses of the embedding space further indicate that the learned representations capture patent-specific visual forms rather than merely reproducing USPC functional classifications.
+As a byproduct, we develop an entropy-based procedure for distinguishing photographic-style images from conventional patent drawings.
+The resulting framework enables end-to-end prior-art search and supports large-scale empirical analysis of design patents.
      </div>
    </details>